 Roll out DOUGH

 On a lightly floured work surface, Cut dough into equal pieces about 1.5 to 2-inch x 2-inch pieces, and roll them into dough balls.
-Use a rolling pin to roll each dough ball till it’s about a 6-7 inch circle (they will be thin).
+Use a rolling pin to roll each dough ball till it’s about a 6-7 inch circle (they’ll be thin).

 FRY Your Bread Dough